cgreene200/configure-active-direct/README.md

 •	Microsoft Server 2022

 ## What the following screenshots will show?
+## Setup Active Directory
-1. Go over steps to install Active Directory Domain Services
+1. How to install Active Directory Domain Services
 2. How to promote server to a domain controller
-3. How to Setup Active Directory
-4. How to Create Administrative User
+3. How to Create Administrative User
-5. How to Create a new user
+4. How to Create a new user
-6. How to Create an Organizational Unit
+5. How to Create an Organizational Unit
-7. How to Join a user to the domain
+6. How to Join a user to the domain
-8. How to reset network passwords
+7. How to reset network passwords

 ## 1. Steps to Install Active Directory Domain Services
 ### To start installing Active Directory, click on "Start" and click on "Server Manager" in order to get to the following page: